-2.1.1 Environmental and Social Safeguards
+2.1.1 Environmental and social safeguards

-In selecting 1.5°C-aligned targets for inclusion in the State of Climate Action series, we employed several environmental and social safeguards where possible and appropriate to minimize the risks associated with three common mitigation measures: bioenergy with carbon capture and storage (BECCS), afforestation and reforestation, and carbon capture utilization and storage (CCUS).
+In selecting 1.5°C-aligned targets for inclusion in the State of Climate Action series, we employed several environmental and social safeguards where possible and appropriate, to minimize the risks associated with four specific mitigation measures: bioenergy with carbon capture and storage (BECCS), afforestation and reforestation, carbon capture and utilization (CCU), and carbon capture and storage (CCS).

-BECCS features prominently in many modelled pathways that limit global temperature rise to 1.5°C with no or limited overshoot, with this technology delivering a median of 3.8 gigatonnes of carbon dioxide per year (GtCO2/yr) of carbon removal by 2050 and, in some pathways, upwards of 14.6 GtCO2/yr (IIASA n.d.).
-Yet deployment of BECCS-a process in which biomass is combusted for energy production, its emissions are captured before they are released into the atmosphere, and then captured emissions are sequestered either via underground storage or storage in long-lived productsrisks generating negative impacts on food security, biodiversity, and/or net emissions from land-use changes associated with producing biomass feedstocks (e.a., if land that would otherwise be used for crop production is used to produce monoculture biomass feedstocks for BECCS, that food production would need to happen elsewhere-perhaps displacing a natural carbon sink like a forest, thereby reducing biodiversity and increasing net GHG emissions due to the indirect land-use change) (Creutzig et al. 2021; Fajardy et al. 2019; Hanssen et al. 2022).
+BECCS features prominently in many modelled pathways that limit global temperature rise to 1.5°C with no or limited overshoot, with this technology delivering a median of 3.8 gigatonnes of carbon dioxide per year $(GtCO{2}/yr)$ of carbon removal by 2050 and, in some pathways, upwards of 14.6 GtCO2/yr (IIASA n.d.).
+Yet deployment of BECCS-a process in which biomass is combusted for energy production, its emissions are captured before they are released into the atmosphere, and then captured emissions are sequestered either via underground storage or storage in long-lived products-risks generating negative impacts on food security, biodiversity, and/or net emissions from landuse changes associated with producing biomass feedstocks.
+For example, if land that would otherwise be used for crop production is allocated to produce monoculture biomass feedstocks for BECCS, that food production would need to happen elsewhere-perhaps displacing a natural carbon sink like a forest, thereby reducing biodiversity and increasing net GHG emissions due to the indirect land-use change (Creutzig et al. 2021; Fajardy et al. 2019; Hanssen et al. 2022).

 To minimize these risks, we excluded scenarios that rely too heavily on this technology when deriving targets from modelled pathways that limit warming to 1.5°C with no or limited overshoot from IPCC (2018) and IPCC (2022)-see Box 2 and Box 3 for more information on the filtering criteria we applied to scenarios from IPCC (2022) and IPCC (2018), respectively.
-More specifically, we constrained BECCS deployment to an average of 5 GtCO2/yr from 2040 to 2060-a level considered sustainable by Fuss et al. (2018) and IPCC (2018).
-While more recent estimates of the sustainable mitigation potential for BECCS are lower than 5 GtCO2/yr (e.g., Roe et al. 2021; Creutzig et al. 2021), we retained this higher limit as a pragmatic approach.
-BECCS remains the primary carbon removal technology in most IAMs, which have yet to feature more nascent innovations like direct air carbon capture and storage and carbon mineralization.
-If we excluded these pathways with higher amounts of BECCS due to more stringent constraints, we would lose valuable insights from IAMs that do not yet incorporate other carbon removal technologies (Climate Analytics 2023).7 Also, the median amount of BECCS deployment in these filtered scenarios falls well below our upper bound at 3.6 GtCO2/yr in 2050, an amount that is closer to more recent estimates of sustainable potential (e.g., Creutzig et al. 2021; Roe et al. 2021).
-Still, given pervasive uncertainty around the feasibility of large-scale carbon removal technologies, rapidly reducing GHG emissions to minimize reliance on these nascent innovations remains the most robust mitigation strategy (Grant et al. 2021), and we will continue to refine total and pathway-specific estimates of technological carbon removal as more carbon removal technologies are incorporated into IAMs.
+More specifically, we constrained BECCS deployment to an average of 5 GtCO2/yr from 2040 to 2060-a level considered sustainable by Fuss et al. (2018) and reaffirmed in IPCC (2018).
+While more recent estimates of the sustainable mitigation potential for BECCS are considerably lower than 5 $GtCO_2$ /yr (e.g., Deprez et al. 2024), we retained this higher limit as a pragmatic approach.
+BECCS remains the primary carbon removal technology in most IAMs, which are only beginning to incorporate more nascent innovations like direct air carbon capture and storage (DACCS) and carbon mineralization.
+In this way, BECCS may be seen as a proxy for a range of technological carbon removal measures in the pathways, including DACCS.
+If we excluded these pathways with higher amounts of BECCS due to more stringent constraints, we would lose valuable insights from IAMs that do not yet incorporate other carbon removal technologies (e.g., Climate Analytics 2023).7 Also, the median amount of BECCS deployment in these filtered scenarios falls well below our upper bound at 3.6 GtCO2/yr in 2050, an amount that is closer to more recent estimates of sustainable potential (e.g., Deprez et al. 2024).
+Still, given pervasive uncertainty around the feasibility of largescale carbon removal technologies, rapidly reducing GHG emissions to minimize reliance on these nascent innovations remains the most robust mitigation strategy (Grant et al. 2021), and we will continue to refine total and pathway-specific estimates of technological carbon removal as more carbon removal technologies are incorporated into IAMs.